top of page

 The noun 'authority' has its etymological origins in the Latin word 'auctoritas,' which is derived from 'auctor,' meaning 'originator' or 'promoter.'
 In Roman society, 'auctoritas' referred to the influence, prestige, or power of an individual, particularly in the context of making decisions and issuing commands.
 The term was closely linked to the concept of authorship and the authority of a writer or creator.
 As Latin evolved into Old French, 'auctoritas' became 'autorité,' and the sense of power, influence, and the right to command or make decisions persisted.
 When 'autorité' entered Middle English, it retained this meaning, giving rise to the modern English word 'authority.'
 The etymology of 'authority' highlights its historical connection to the power and right to give commands, make decisions, and enforce obedience, often stemming from a position of influence or origin.

-Find the meaning of authority
+Quiz: Find the meaning of the noun authority:

 Try Again!